Moqume/Cookillian-WP/readme.txt

 * GoDaddy 4GH Hosting: Visit GoDaddy's __Hosting Control Center__ -> __Content__ -> __Programming Languages__
 * HostGator: Add `Action application/x-hg-php53 /cgi-sys/php53` and `AddHandler application/x-hg-php53 .php` to the `.htaccess` file
 * Bluehost: Add `AddHandler application/x-httpd-php53 .php` to the `.htaccess` file (Note: may require a support request/ticket to enable PHP 5.3)

+= Will this plugin make my website entirely compliant? =

+The plugin is to assist with compliance, but it may not be a full-stop solution.

+For example, this plugin will stop WordPress and any other WordPress plugins you've installed from setting a cookie.
+But, if there's Javascript used on your website, they may still set cookies that are beyond the control of Cookillian.
+Google Analytics is probably the most common one, but other things like _Share on Facebook_ or _Share on Twitter_ buttons could set their own cookies.

+That's why there's the option within the plugin to include JavaScript in the header/footer if the visitor has agreed to receiving cookies - you'd need to remove that JavaScript from your website, and add it to the plugin option instead.

+Cookillian will also list which cookies it has detected (including ones set by JavaScript).
+There are also extensions for browsers that will help you see which cookies have managed to get past Cookillian.
+Google Chrome users can use the _Developer Tools_ from the Menu bar as well.

+If you have any cookie that are required for your website to operate, ie., a cookie that stores products placed in a shopping cart, you can set these in the plugin's __Cookies__ page as well.

+= The alert has disappeared after I clicked "No", how do I get it back? =

+You can reset your preference by adding `?cookillian_resp=2` to any URL of your website, such as `www.example.co.uk/?cookillian_resp=2`.
+Naturally, you can add this as a link on, for example, the Privacy Policy page to make it easier for visitors.

+= How do I know if it is working? =

+On the __Settings__ page, under the heading __Advanced Options__ near the bottom, you have the option to enable _Debug Mode_.
+For logged-in users, this will cause the alert to be displayed at all times, which allows you to see where it will be located.
+In all instances, it will also include debug information in the HTML source (use the browser's _View Source_ function), which provides details whether the alert would be shown and why.

+= The alert is not displaying at all, help! =

+A quick way to troubleshoot this is to enable the _Debug Mode_ as described above.
+The web page's HTML source (use the browser's _View Source_ function) should display debug details near the bottom, as in this example:

+`<!-- Cookillian Debug Information: array (
+  'Will handle the cookies' => true,
+  'Is the visitor logged in' => false,
+  'Is Admin (not AJAX)' => false,
+  'Country list OK' => true,
+  'Detected remote IP address of the visitor' => '127.0.0.1', '2-letter code of detected country' => '',
+  'Name of detected country' => 'Unknown',
+  'Block cookies for this country' => false,
+  'Visitor has opted-in' => false,
+  'Visitor has opted-out' => false,
+)
+-->`

+In order of appearance the above means that:
+1. Cookillian will handle cookies because the visitor has not specifically opted-in,
+2. The visitor was also not logged in,
+3. Nor was it an non-AJAX call.
+Cookillian,
+4. The countries database was not corrupted,
+5. The IP address of the user was 127.0.0.1,
+6. The 2-letter country code could not be determined,
+7. The full name of the country was unknown,
+8. Based on the visitor's location, cookies are not blocked by default,
+9. The visitor has not specifically opted in, and
+10. The visitor has not specifically opted out.

+If browser supports a privacy setting such as "Do not track my activity" [(see donotrack.us)](http://donottrack.us), then Cookillian will consider the visitor to have opted out if this setting is active.
+In such instances, Cookillian will not check what country the visitor is located in or show the alert.

+If these details are not to be found in the HTML source, a common issue is that the `wp_footer()` function is missing from the WordPress theme.
+Check the theme's `footer.php` file and verify it contains `<?php wp_footer(); ?>`, and if not, add it.

+= How do I change where the alert is displayed? =

+First you need to set __Show Alert__ to _Manually_ on the __Settings__ page.
+In its simplest form, you can use a WordPress shortcode `[cookillian alert]` in a post or page, which will be replaced by the alert if neccesary.

+For slightly more complex use, you insert `<?php echo apply_filters('cookillian_alert', ''); ?>` in the desired location of your theme. _Note: `apply_filters()` has a lower overhead than `do_shortcode()`, though both are supported_

+= How do I change the appearance of the alert? =

+You can use your own CSS styling through your WordPress theme.
+The alert is wrapped in a `.cookillian-alert` class, providing the background and border colors.
+The alert heading is in an `.alert-heading` class and the Yes and No buttons in `.btn-ok` and `.btn-no` respectively.
+If your CSS styling does not appear, you may need to add `!important` to your styling.

+= When I click on "Privacy Policy", nothing happened =

+On the __Settings__ page, you will need to modify the __Alert Text__ by replacing the hash sign (#) within the `<a href="#">` HTML tags to the actual URL of your Privacy Policy (and the "More Information" link).